 Amino acids have other metabolic functions.
 This includes immune system, wound healing, blood pressure and bone health.
 Inadequate protein intake will impair the immune system and wound healing which could mean increased hospitalization time which is in itself a factor contributing to an increased risk of malnutrition.

 Vitamin B12 is another nutrient of concern.
-Around 20% of seniors have mild vitamin B12 deficiency that results in neurological similar to early dementia symptoms such as memory loss, lack of physical coordination, vision problems, and difficulty speaking.
-Easily, the diagnosis is rather dementia and not vitamin B12 deficiency because only severe vitamin B12 deficiency will produce pernicious anemia which is easier to diagnose.
+Around 20% of seniors have mild vitamin B12 deficiency that results in neurological symptoms similar to early dementia symptoms such as memory loss, lack of physical coordination, vision problems, and difficulty speaking.
+The diagnosis is rather dementia and not vitamin B12 deficiency because only severe vitamin B12 deficiency will produce pernicious anemia which is easier to diagnose.

 The risk for mild vitamin B12 deficiency is related to a chronic inflammation of the stomach lining, atrophic gastritis.
 Stomach ulcers and certain medications can also cause issues in absorption.